International Student Services

 International Student Services (ISS) provides support to SNHU students in immigration, transition support and intercultural learning.
-We work in tandem with International Admissions, Campus Involvement, Advising, Career Services, Residence Life and other units on campus.
+We work in tandem with International Admission, Campus Involvement, Advising, Career Services, Residence Life and other units on campus.

 ISS is in the William S. and Joan Green Center for Student Success (or “the Green Center”) in Suite 108 and is a department within the Division of Student Affairs.